natalieagus/50002-2022/_lab/lab2.md

 * Then we plug in `A`, `B`, and `Ci` signals to FA, getting its output: `S`, and `Co`.
 * Afterwards, we plot them (line 11-15).

-Once you are somewhat confident that your circuit works properly, go to `lab2_submit.jsim` and click the Fast Transient Analysis button.
+Once you are somewhat confident that your circuit works properly, go to `lab2_submit.jsim` and click the **Fast Transient Analysis** (not device level simulation!) button.
 A window as such should pop up:

 <img src="/50002/assets/contentimage/lab2/12.png"  class="center_full"/>
 This plot represents all signals produced by `s[5:0]` given various `a` and `b` values as time progresses (time is the x-axis).
 You can **zoom** in to see the plots better.